Sonkie132/CS-Sonkie-Herself/README.md

 -- Credits --

--- JerThePear For model, anims, live icon and Moveset
+-- JerThePear for model, anims, life icon and moveset

--- Squishy For Creating Character Select
+-- Squishy for creating Character Select and moveset

--- Spr For Squishy Plushie Model
+-- Spr for Squishy Plushie model

 -- Myself for some tweaks to moveset, visual effects and health meter :3

-Warning! some anims are placeholders and are subject to change. if you see one of your anims here and they stay on the final product ill contact you so i have ur permission!
+Warning!
+Some anims are placeholders and are subject to change.
+If you see one of your anims here and they stay on the final product I'll contact you so I have your permission!